-In order to develop CSoC POCs through CFT activities and access funding through the administrative portion of the CSoC contractor, each WAA must be credentialed by the CSoC contractor.
-Central to that credentialing will be certification by the Office of Behavioral Health (OBH) CSoC.
+In order to develop CSoC POCs through CFT activities and access funding through the administrative portion of the CSoC contractor, each WAA must be credentialed and certified by the CSoC contractor.

-In order to maintain OBH CSoC certification, all WAA staff must meet the current Provider Qualifications as defined in the most recent Behavioral Health Provider Manual.
+In order to maintain CSoC certification, all WAA staff must meet the current Provider Qualifications as defined in the most recent Behavioral Health Provider Manual.
 The WAA must ensure that all WF Supervisors and Facilitators are participating in ongoing Wraparound training that is in alignment with the NWI's fidelity standards and approved by OBH.
-In addition, all Wraparound supervisors must complete all required trainings and conduct face-to-face observations of staff they supervise in CFTs and other meetings on an on-going basis as defined in the OBH WAA Certification Application.
+In addition, all Wraparound supervisors must complete all required trainings and conduct face-to-face observations of staff they supervise in CFTs and other meetings on an on-going basis as defined in the WAA Certification Application.
 In addition, the certification process includes documenting that individual WAA staff members have completed training, as described in the section below.